 The paper wheels out its trademark shouty not-quite-headline font for an infamous ‘comment’.

 Brexit Emphasis: One Last Chance!
-Has me singing Les Mis for the day – which could be quite apt.
+Has me singing Les Mis for the day – which could prove to be quite apt.
 The DM is seldom happier than when it’s fighting on multiple fronts, but today it hedges its bets.
 We could have been proud, instead we’re in paralysis.
 We could be sovereign, but MPs aren’t upholding democracy.
 If there’s a theme that unites the papers across the divide of Remain and Leave today, it’s a sense of optimism.
 The idea that this is ‘one last chance’ is woefully hopeful.

 See you next Brexit Day!